bigskysoftware/htmx/www/docs.md

 > "When a user clicks on this div, issue an HTTP POST request to '/clicked' and load the response content into the inner
 > html of this element"

-So kutty extends the basic idea of that anchor tag:
+Kutty extends the basic idea of that anchor tag, but opens up many more possibilities:

 * Any element can issue a HTTP request
 * Any event can trigger the request (not just clicks or form submissions)
-* The HTTP request is done via AJAX
+* HTTP requests are done via AJAX
 * Different HTTP verbs can used
 * The response replaces the content of the element, rather than the entire page

-When you are using kutty, you respond to the AJAX calls with *HTML* rather than *JSON*, often a small amount of HTML rather than the whole page.
+When you are using kutty, you respond to the AJAX calls with *HTML* rather than *JSON*, often just a small amount of HTML rather than the whole page.

-If you prefer, you can use the `data-` prefix when using kutty:
+Note that if you prefer, you can use the `data-` prefix when using kutty:

 ``` html
   <a data-kt-post="/click">Click Me!</a>